ShawonAshraf/ShawonAshraf/README.md

 - Other than Python, I am an open-source and Linux aficionado, (no I don't use Arch, btw).
 I am also a tinkerer at home and may have self-hosted a lot of things (I need to check what's currently running on my home server).
 - Also, Docker and Podman.

-- I've prior experience as a Software Engineer (I only wrote Javascript, to be precise).
+- I've prior experience as a Software Engineer (Javascript, Swift, SwiftUI).
 - I have organised workshops and tutorials for students, ranging from beginner to intermediate topics in Machine Learning, Linux and Software Development.
 - I've also been a teaching assistant for the Bachelor's and Master's programming courses offered at IMS from 2020 to 2023.
-- Junior AI Engineer at ellamind GmbH from April 2024
+- Junior AI Engineer at ellamind GmbH from April 2024.

 ### 🔭 Reading
 You can check which books I'm currently reading on my Goodreads profile.